-Reverse Psychology: In the comic book version of "King Smurf", when the King and his soldiers are looking for the rebel camp, they encounter a series of signs, saying "The camp is not in this way" "Smurf back before it's too late", "No. You're on the wrong smurf" and "Beware — do not look up!"
+Reverse Psychology: In "King Smurf", when the King and his soldiers are looking for the rebel camp, they encounter a series of signs, saying "The camp is not in this way" "Smurf back before it's too late", "No. You're on the wrong smurf" and "Beware — do not look up!"
 Naturally, they go that way and look up, and they end up falling into a lake.

 During the Smurflings origin story, three Smurfs are sent to Father Time's home to get a new sand clock for Papa Smurf.
 The place is full with all kinds of clocks, and there's a lot of coins scattered in the floor, because "Time is money".
 The Smurfs recognize them as money and even can tell their worth.

 Shoo Out the Clowns: After their introduction into the comic book universe, the Smurflings are hardly heard from again, mostly appearing as guest stars and cameos, while the stories mainly focus on the adult Smurfs.